HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 import numpy as np
 ```

 Note that the `import` command calls a library that has been installed previously in our system.
-If we use the `import` command to call for a library that does not exist in our local system, using this command will throw back an and error when executed.
-In this case, you can use the  `pip` command in another terminal window to install the missing libraries.
+If we use the `import` command to call for a library that has not been installed in our local system, using this command will throw back an and error when executed.
+In this case, you can launch another terminal window and use the  `pip` command to install the missing libraries.
 [See here for details](https://github.com/resbaz/Intro_Python_Nov2017/blob/master/Python_Installation.md) on how to do this.

 If using Jupyter Notebooks in Colab you can execute the following line on an empty code cell to import any Python library: